 The Company believes an opportunity exists to expand the use of its Argus II technology to better sighted individuals with RP who are currently not being treated.
-To achieve this market expansion, the Company plans to start collecting clinical data in 2017 and is undertaking multiple development efforts to improve the technology's performance, including:
+To achieve this market expansion, the Company is undertaking multiple clinical data collection efforts and product development efforts to improve the technology's performance, including:

-- · Clinical trials with better-sighted individuals; - Development of retinal stimulation protocols that we believe can achieve improved resolution by adjusting electronic retinal stimulation methods; - Redesigns of the externals (glasses, camera, video processing unit) that will possess processing power many times greater than the current Argus II system, which will enable enhanced image processing support for the commercial implementation of the new retina stimulation protocols, possibly by 2018.
+- Clinical trials with better-sighted individuals; - Development of retinal stimulation protocols that we believe can achieve improved resolution by adjusting electronic retinal stimulation methods; - Redesigns of the externals (glasses, camera, and video processing unit) that will possess processing power many times greater than the current Argus II system, which will enable enhanced image processing support for the commercial implementation of the new retina stimulation protocols, possibly by 2018.

 We believe we can further expand our market to include nearly all profoundly blind individuals, other than those who are blind due to preventable diseases or due to brain damage, by developing a visual cortical prosthesis.
 We refer to this product as the Orion I visual prosthesis system.
 We estimate that there are approximately 5.8 million people worldwide who are legally blind due to causes other than preventable conditions, RP or AMD.
-If approved for marketing, the FDA and other regulatory agencies will determine the subset of these patients who are eligible for the Orion I based an our clinical trial and the associated results.
+If approved for marketing, the FDA and other regulatory agencies will determine the subset of these patients who are eligible for the Orion I based on our clinical trial and the associated results.

 Our objective in designing and developing the Orion I visual prosthesis system is to bypass the optic nerve and directly stimulate the part of the brain responsible for vision.
-We plan to submit an IDE application to the FDA in 2017 to begin a human feasibility study of the Orion I visual prosthesis system.
-We also expect to implant and activate our Orion I visual prosthesis system in human subjects during 2017.
+On July 17, 2017, we submitted an IDE application to the FDA to begin a human feasibility study of the Orion I visual prosthesis system.
 This study will confirm initial findings in our human pilot study we announced in the fourth quarter of 2016 and provide the first human data of a fully functional wireless visual cortical stimulator system including the external video camera system.
+We expect to implant and activate our Orion I visual prosthesis system.
+This initial study will provide the first human data of a fully functional wireless visual cortical stimulator system including an external video camera system.
 This initial study in a small number of subjects, if successful, should also form the basis for an expansion to a pivotal clinical trial in 2018.

 We began a five-subject pilot study in the United Kingdom in June 2015, to determine the utility of the Argus II System for use in persons suffering from dry AMD.
 In the second quarter of 2016 we completed enrollment and continue to track the subjects via the site in Manchester.
 The subjects have reported the ability to integrate their native peripheral vision with their artificial central vision.
 Subjects also report that they enjoy using their Argus system.
 To date, however, the subjects have not demonstrated significant objective benefit over their residual vision when using the Argus II.
 We plan to continue testing these subjects and will submit a revised clinical protocol in 2017.
 Our approaches to improving the effective resolution in RP patients may also work in AMD patients, which could help us demonstrate objective benefit over their residual vision.
-The revised protocol will request approval to test new retinal stimulation techniques with the existing subjects with the belief they will benefit.
+The revised protocol will request approval to test new retinal stimulation techniques with the existing subjects with the belief they may benefit.
 If this clinical testing is successful, we plan to enroll additional patients in our pursuit of a solution for this large patient population.